tas-kmanager/SecurityPresentation/README.md

-# SecurityPresentation
+# Security Presentation
-Resources from the Security Presentation
+Resources from the security presentations I gave